lsst-tstn/tstn-023/index.rst

     By default the OpenSplice configuration will automatically select a network to attach to.
     It mainly works by selecting the first suitable network (excluding local and loopback networks for instance) in alphabetical order.
     For servers with more than one "suitable network" it may happen that the selected network is not the correct one.
-    In this cases, users must edit the configuration file and explicitly select network attached to were the DDS communication is supposed to happen.
+    In this case, users must edit the configuration file and explicitly specify which network to use for the DDS communication.

     The first step in diagnosing this problem is to verify the ``ospl.xml`` configuration file (e.g. see :ref:`Appendix-Standard-OpenSplice-Configuration`).
     The session, ``DDSI2Service > General > NetworkInterfaceAddress`` of the xml file specifies the network for the DDS communication.